 1. Increase and promote ethical elephant tourism.

 2. Create a viable self-sustaining eco-tourism program for the village.
+As well as supporting a stable herd of elephants living naturally in the forested area of the village.

 3. Improve standards of living and job opportunities for people in the Huay Pakoot village